 The Department's most recent AFCARS audit was in 2009.
-Areas for improvement were identified at that time, therefore the state initiated an AFCARS improvement plan (AIP) with the Children's Bureau.
-The Department has an open AFCARS Assessment Review Improvement Plan and will resolve pending AFCARS issues with the development of the new CCWIS, Guardian in SFY 2021.
+Areas for improvement were identified at that time, therefore the state initiated an AFCARS improvement plan with the Children's Bureau.
+The Department has an open AFCARS Assessment Review Improvement Plan and plans to resolve pending AFCARS issues with the continued development of the new CCWIS, Guardian.
+DCS began using Guardian in February 2021.
+Guardian was designed to allow DCS to report data based on the new CCWIS AFCARS reporting requirements.
+DCS is currently recreating the 1996 AFCARS code within Guardian to allow for reporting in FFY2021A and FFY2021B.
+Once complete, DCS will begin working on the updated code for the AFCARS 2.0 requirements.